PacktPublishing/Minimal-CMake/ch3/part-3/README.md

 # ch3/part-3

-Showing an example of an embedded third-party project.
+Shows an example of an embedded third-party project.

 ## Visual Studio Code Debugging